-Truman Medical Centers/University Health is proud to receive Leader Status designation for the third year in a row from the Human Rights Campaign based on the Healthcare Equality Index (HEI).
+University Health is proud to receive Leader Status designation for the fourth year in a row from the Human Rights Campaign based on the Healthcare Equality Index (HEI).
 This designation recognizes healthcare organizations for policies and practices ensuring the equity and inclusion of lesbian, gay, bisexual, transgender and queer (LGBTQ) patients, visitors, and employees.

 The Human Rights Campaign's scoring criteria looks at practices in the areas of:

 Being designated as a Leader in LGBTQ Healthcare Equality is the highest ranking available.